MicrosoftDocs/msteams-docs/msteams-platform/promote_app_adoption.md

 Microsoft Teams admins can modify the metadata and appearance of some Teams apps to provide a personalized branded experience within their organization.
 Such modifications help admins adhere to their organization's requirements and branding, which in turn enhances Teams store experience for end-users, improves trust, and app usage.
 See [how admins use app customization to update branding](/microsoftteams/customize-apps).

 To support this use case, you as an app developer can allow your app to be customized by admins.
 Your app in Teams app store contains the default information and metadata that you provide when you create and submit an app.
-Customizations in one organization do not impact other organizations.
+Customizations in one organization don't impact other organizations.
 Teams provide an option for a few properties to be customized but you control exactly which properties are allowed to even be customized by any admin.
 See [how to allow app customization](concepts/design/enable-app-customization.md).

 ### Recap of the documentation requirements for IT admins

 Provide admin-focused documentation in your app toolkit that is based on the above understanding of the admin tasks.
-Your target audience are decision makers who sponsor the app rollout and IT admins who do the app rollout.
-The following is a recap of the information to provide in your admin-focused docs:
+Your target audiences are decision makers who sponsor the app rollout and IT admins who do the app rollout.
+The following requirements are the recap of the information to provide in your admin-focused docs:

 * A dedicated webpage of your Teams app on your official website that includes business benefits of using your app.
 * Compliance, security, privacy, and data handling information about your app.
 App architecture diagram and data flow diagram.